raganwald/raganwald.github.com/_posts/2017-07-22-ownership.md

 ---
-title: “Resource Management is the third-hardest problem in Computer Science”
+title: "Resource Management is the third-hardest problem in Computer Science"
 layout: default
 tags: [allonge, noindex]
 —--